Mulege Baja California, Mexico Travel Guide

 Late-night entertainment is limited.
 Most establishments close relatively early.
 Plan for relaxed evenings.

-Consider stargazing from a quiet beach or campground, a popular and peaceful an activity for the evening.
+Consider stargazing from a quiet beach or campground, a popular and peaceful evening entertainment.